janetkajuja/Chat-Protocol/README.md

 you can also add a packet size for limiting the number of packets received from the client to server.

-This program is still in progress
+This program is for UDP protocol and a program with TCP protocol still in progress